 First of, what is a sponge cake?
 I mean all cakes are the same right?
 Definitely not.
 There’s sponge, genoise, flourless, pound cake.
 The list goes on.
 According to Craftsy, there are 10 different types of cake in all.
 Ten!
 But let’s just focus on sponge shall we?

-To Make This Perfect Sponge Cake You Will Need:
+To Make This Vanilla Sponge Cake You Will Need:

 - 2 8-inch cake pans- I use these ones from Wilton and Fat Daddio’s